As gun violence looms over Pennsylvania youth, local organizations offer safe spaces

 "If we're going to solve this problem, it's not about a gazillion more dollars to fund programs like this," Keifer said.
 "It's about a model and how we treat kids.
 That's not easy.
 That's long term.
 And it's hard to find people who are willing to go the extra mile."

 Ana Perez produced the audio story, and HJ Mai edited the audio version.
-Treye Green edited the digital version. contributed to this story
+Destinee Adams wrote the digital story, and Treye Green edited the digital version. contributed to this story

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.